-Honoring The Trinidadian People
+Respecting The Trinidadian People

 The wonderful thing about travel is the opportunity to experience firsthand the uniqueness of a specific point on the globe.
-Here we've compiled a short list of tips to help you carry our culture of honor into the nations:
+Here we've compiled a short list of tips to help you smoothly integrate into the Trinidadian culture.

 - Depending on which of the two islands you consult, the nation's people may call themselves either "Trinidadian" or "Tobagonian."
 Trinidadians will also refer to themselves as "Trinis." - In general, punctuality is of low importance in Trinidadian culture.
 "Trinidad time" refers to routine lateness, and phrases like "in a little bit" are taken more loosely than in the U.S. - The Trinidadian people are generous with food and hospitality.
 Remember to eat what is offered to you with expressed gratefulness.
-(Trinidadian food is typically delicious, so this should not be difficult.) - If you encounter a situation where haggling is acceptable, remember to smile, laugh, and be friendly.
-A good phrasing to remember is, "I am too poor to afford such fine quality." - Refer to fellow believers as Brother (first name) or Sister (first name) unless otherwise directed. - Because Trinidad & Tobago comprises such diverse peoples, making allencompassing recommendations about respecting its culture is difficult.
-Above all, we suggest a general attitude of humility and grace.
+(Trinidadian food is typically delicious, so this should not present any difficulty.) - If you encounter a situation in which haggling is acceptable, remember to smile, laugh, and be friendly.
+A good phrasing to remember is, "I am too poor to afford such fine quality." - Refer to fellow believers as Brother (first name) or Sister (first name), unless otherwise directed. - Because Trinidad & Tobago comprises such diverse peoples, making allencompassing recommendations about respecting its culture is difficult.
+Above all, we suggest a general An attitude of humility and grace.